Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

 ca0a0a9af0ba1c6b6ec5c3adb855016c3f8450ef91bcca6135bb50c5f76dbf1f:SuperS3cretPassword123
 ```
 **Explained**
-- Our rule file hac a bunch of rules, but the one that cracked the password was the last line
+- Our rule file has a bunch of rules, but the one that cracked the password was the last line
 ```
 T0 T5 TB o63 $1$2$3
 ```